Spread the Word

 However, start dates start only after the distributor achieves POS to the end-customer.
-Once the supplier’s channel partner completes transaction, the distributor is now “on the clock” to submit specific claim(s) before the required program end date; or, depending on certain regulations, the inclusion of an end date may not be included in the claim agreement.
+Once the supplier’s channel partner completes a transaction, the distributor is now “on the clock” to submit a specific claim(s) before the required program end date; or, depending on certain regulations, the inclusion of an end date may not be included in the claim agreement.

 2.)
 Qualifying Product